loristissino/swu/README.md

 The basic assumption is that works by the students are considered "in progress".
 They can try to do something, ask for comments and for help, improve their work, etc.

+## Screenshots

+Some screenshots are available on [Loris Tissino's website](http://loris.tissino.it/software/swu).

 ## Credits

 SWU basically uses [Yii](http://www.yiiframework.com/) as PHP framework